-Old things break down more often, they can’t help it, they’re old!
+Even with the rise in breakdowns from all the new car technology, you can still expect an older car to break down more often than a new car, or at least be at a higher risk.
 Overheating, bad brakes, and corroded car parts make an older vehicle the perfect candidate for this type of coverage.

 The age and condition of your car will determine the best policy for you.
 But ultimately older cars get all the same benefits as newer cars.
 They’ll just need them more often.

-Questions to Ask When Buying Roadside Assistance Insurance?
+Questions to Ask When Buying Roadside Assistance Coverage

-- Will the policy reimburse me if I hire services myself?
+Will the policy reimburse me if I hire other services myself?

-It’s possible you already have roadside assistance in your car warranty or existing auto policy.
-Our agents can review your current coverage to make sure you have the right protection in place.
+It’s entirely possible you already have roadside assistance in your car warranty or existing auto policy.
+An independent insurance agent can review your current coverage to make sure you have the right protection in place.

-If you don’t have any or enough coverage or it hasn’t been endorsed, our agents can find and compare quotes for a variety of options that will fit your needs.
+If you don’t have coverage, or enough of it, an agent can help find and compare quotes for a number of different options that will fit your needs.

 Finding or knowing if you have the right towing and roadside assistance coverage/endorsement can be tricky.
-The role of an independent agent is to make this as quick and painless as possible.
-And to make sure you end up with the coverage YOU want and need.
+The role of an independent insurance agent is to make this as quick and painless as possible.
+And to make sure you end up with the coverage you want and need.

-Not only that, they’ll break down all the jargon and explain the nitty gritty bits, so you understand exactly what you're getting.
+Not only that, they’ll break down all the jargon and explain the details, so you understand exactly what you're getting.